Meet Your Therapist

 (she/her/hers)

-When I’m not working with my clients, I enjoy spending time with family, friends, my partner, and my dogs.
-When the Texas weather cooperates, I love to take the dogs for a hike, and when it’s too hot or storming, I’m just as content reading a good book.
-I never quite got the hang of football despite living in Texas, but I’m always cheering for the Dallas Stars.
+When I’m not working with clients, I enjoy spending time with my family, friends, partner, and dogs.
+When the Texas weather allows, you’ll often find me exploring a trail with my dogs.
+On hotter days or during storms, I’m just as happy settling in with a good book.
+I never quite mastered my football fandom despite living in Texas, but I’m always cheering for the Dallas Stars.

 Hi there!
 I’m Lindsey 👋